FOLLOW US

 Old cannons and fortifications in Fortress of Louisbourg, Nova Scotia, Canada GeorgeBurba / Getty Images

-Step back in time to the Fortress of Louisbourg, an 18th-century fortress meticulously restored to its former glory.
-As you wander through the cobblestone streets, you'll meet costumed animators who bring the fortress to life with tales of battles, sieges, and everyday life in the 1700s.
-Experience the thrill of a cannon firing, taste traditional bread baked in a period oven, and immerse yourself in the daily routines of the French soldiers and civilians who once lived here.
-For an immersive experience, spend the night in a period tent through Parks Canada's "Wake up in the Past!" program.
-It's not just a visit; it's a time-travel adventure that offers a fascinating glimpse into Canada's colonial past.
+The Canadian government started restoring the Fortress of Louisbourg, an 18th-century fortress, in the early 1960s.
+Now, you can see the historic site in all its original glory.
+Plus, you'll meet costumed animators who bring the fortress to life with tales of battles, sieges, and life in the 1700s.
+During your visit, set aside time to experience a cannon firing, taste traditional bread, and immerse yourself in the daily routines of the French soldiers and civilians who once lived here.

 Advertisement